The "Going and Coming" Rule in Massachusetts

 - Being charged with a special work-related mission

 Anytime you have a direct connection to your job, you could be exempt from the rule and eligible for workers’ compensation.
-Our Medford company vehicle accident lawyers explain what you should know to ensure your rights are being protected.
+Our company vehicle accident lawyers explain what you should know to ensure your rights are being protected.

 Get a Fierce Injury Advocate on Your Side

 The “coming and going” rule came to be in order to halt the number of claims for workers’ compensation arising from those going to or from work.
-If you feel you were injured at some other point in the execution of your duties, our Medford workers’ compensation can push the insurance company to consider your injury to have been while on the job and eligible for damages.
+If you feel you were injured at some other point in the execution of your duties, our Medford workers’ compensation lawyers can push the insurance company to consider your injury to have been while on the job and eligible for damages.

 Obtaining workers’ compensation in Medford after being seriously injured can be critical to your recovery.
 Our firm can advise you all along the way and work towards obtaining the maximum compensation possible.
+Contact us today.